sandrajanineo/stackathon/README.md

-# stackathon project - PersonallyMe
+# PersonallyMe (stackathon project)

 ### **Description:**

 A mobile application, built with React-Native, which serves as a virtual closet and personal stylist.
 Cloud Firestore supports the ability for the virtual closet and outfit suggestions to persist across sessions.
+This application was built within a 2-day timespan and continues to be expanded on!

 ### **Get Started:**